AshtinGold/New-repo/readme.md

 ## Git
 Q: What are the essential commands that allow me to use git with github?
 A: The most basic commands are "add", "commit" and "push".
 This allows changes in your local directory to be updated in your (online) github repository.

 Q: How does forking work?
 A:

 ## Conda (Anaconda)
 Q: What are the essential commands in conda that allows me to get started?
 A: In my opinion, these commands are indispensible:
-1. conda create -n <env_name>
+1. conda create -n <your_env_name>
-2. conda list << >>
+2. conda list <<your_module>>
+3. conda env list
+4. conda env remove -n <your_env_name>
+The actual use of each command is easy to understand once you run them.
+They cost you marginally compute to run, so please run them yourself.

+Q: How is 'conda install' different from 'pip install'?
+A: